Simon Warr: False allegations of historical child abuse

 In December 2012, Warr was arrested and questioned by police following a complaint of historical child sexual abuse made by a man who had been a pupil at St George's School, Stowmarket, where Warr had taught.
-The school had already come under scrutiny in 1982 by investigative journalist Roger Cook over headmaster Derek Slade's use of corporal punishment and a 2010 trial which led to the jailing of Slade for sexually abusing boys.
+The school had already come under scrutiny in 1982 by investigative journalist Roger Cook over headmaster Derek Slade's use of corporal punishment and a 2010 trial which led to Slade being jailed for sexually abusing boys.

 Warr was subsequently charged with indecent assault on three former pupils, two from St George's School and one from the Royal Hospital School.
 Warr pleaded not guilty to all charges and went on trial at Ipswich Crown Court in October 2014.
 Serious doubts emerged during the trial when evidence was given that he had never taught two of the complainants (both of whom had previously been awarded compensation in a different abuse case at the same school), and that a witness and complainant had changed their stories.
 The jury returned a unanimous verdict of not guilty on all charges within a matter of minutes of being sent out by the judge.

 Warr later said that: "One of the biggest tragedies of cases like mine is that it makes it more difficult for people who have actually been abused to be believed".
 A spokesman for the Crown Prosecution Service justified the prosecution, saying: "We were satisfied there was sufficient evidence for a realistic prospect of conviction and it was in the public interest to prosecute".

 Warr appeared on BBC Newsnight after his acquittal to discuss the way in which historical allegations are handled by police and the Crown Prosecution Service.
-He was also interviewed about the case on BBC2 and Radio 5 Live.
+He was also interviewed about the case on BBC2 and BBC Radio 5 Live.